Personal Injury Frequently Asked Questions

 - Costs for household services you can no longer perform because of your injury

 Florida law limits PIP benefits to a total of $2,500 unless you suffer from an emergency medical condition.
 An example of an emergency medical condition is serious impairment of a bodily organ or function.

 If you have an emergency medical condition, PIP will pay up to the limit of your coverage.
 While $10,000 in PIP coverage is required by Florida law, you can purchase additional coverage.
 Since PIP is coverage you purchase for yourself and your loved ones, you should consider buying more than the minimum.
-If you are injured in an Accidents, $10,000 will not go far in paying your medical bills.
+If you are injured in an accident, $10,000 will not go far in paying your medical bills.

 PIP coverage is why Florida is categorized as a “no-fault state.”
 Irrespective of who caused a car crash, each party will submit their injury claim to their own insurer.
-While the no-fault system has been praised for keeping premiums low by reducing litigation, others have argued that it actually reduces the drivers’ sense of responsibility, increases incidents of reckless driving and leads to higher Accidents fatalities overall.
+While the no-fault system has been praised for keeping premiums low by reducing litigation, others have argued that it actually reduces the drivers’ sense of responsibility, increases incidents of reckless driving, and leads to higher accident fatalities overall.

 Florida PIP does not cover injuries suffered in a motorcycle wreck.

-Exceptions To the “No-fault” Rule
+Exceptions To The “No-Fault” Rule

 The no-fault principle requires that the first $10,000 in medical costs be charged to your PIP insurer.
-Car Accidents can cause a wide range of serious injuries, including compound fractures, paralysis, brain damage and the puncturing of vital internal organs.
+Car accidents can cause a wide range of serious injuries, including compound fractures, paralysis, brain damage and the puncturing of vital internal organs.
 In the worst case, the crash may lead to death.